 Up to 70 million U.S. adults have a sleep disorder, according to the American Sleep Association.
 Identifying and treating sleep disorders using technology is a rapidly growing area in the health care field.
 As a polysomnographic technologist, you will work with physicians to identify, diagnose and provide treatment for sleep disorders such as sleep apnea and insomnia.
 The OCC Career Advantage associate degree program prepares you to enter the field, and can also provide cross-training options for neurodiagnostic and respiratory care technologists.
-Experienced, skilled sleep technicians and technologists earn a median annual wage of $67,600.
 If you see yourself helping others improve their quality of life through a good night’s sleep, read on to learn what training OCC has to offer in this important, growing health care career.

 A sampling of courses for these careers